luk3b0l/VAMOOS_2016/README.md

 2. System Look
 3. Installation
 4. The Repository
+5. What Went Wrong
+6. What I Have Learned
-5. Future Development
+7. Future Development
-6. Help
+8. Help

 ## 1. Project Description
+<b>Date of the project: 03/2016   </b>

 This is a group project, completed for the Computer Science Development Exercise module in the 2015-16 academic year.
 My group scored 93%, which was the second best final mark across all students' groups.
 I was responsible for most of the back-end and front-end parts of the system, with a main concentration on a correct functionality followed by the client's User Acceptance Testing(UAT).
 I also focused on the User Interface Design, based on the Nielsen's 10 Usability Heuristic Principles including visibility of system status, error prevention, aestetic and minimalist design, as well as help and documentation.
 <br><br>